-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “The Male External Genitalia”.
+This set of Class 12 Biology Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “The Male External Genitalia”.

 1. What do the Leydig cells secrete?

 a) B cells